abdulmajeedsualihu/JobFinder-SwiftUI/README.md

 # Job Finder App UI - SwiftUI

-Hi, i am totally new on swift and i think SwiftUI would be a good option.
+Hi, i am totally new on swift and i think SwiftUI would be a good option...

 ![App UI](/intro.gif)